Black Hills National Forest

 Black Hills National Forest is a 1.2-million-acre property extending from southwestern South Dakota into northeastern Wyoming.
 Termed "an island in the plains," the Forest rises from grassy plains into timbered mountains.
 Within the bounds of the Forest (but administered by the National Park Service) are Jewel Cave National Monument and Mount Rushmore National Memorial.
 To the southeast is Wind Cave National Park.

-Back in Civilian Conservation Corps days many of the structures around the Forest were built, including a now-abandoned fire lookout tower on the summit of Black Elk Peak in the heart of the wilderness area.
+Back in the days of the Civilian Conservation Corps, many of the structures around the Forest were built, including a now-abandoned fire lookout tower on the summit of Black Elk Peak in the heart of the wilderness area.
 The trails there are very busy in summer (Black Elk Peak is the highest point in South Dakota) but there is no camping in the wilderness area as it is a sacred site to many Native American people.

 The Forest offers 30 campgrounds with more than 680 camp sites.
 Most campgrounds are operated by a concessionaire with on-site hosts at many of them.
 Most campgrounds have water and vault or flush toilets but not much else.
 Most campsites can be reserved during season: Memorial Day weekend through Labor Day weekend.
 Summers tend to be busy, holiday weekends even more so.